top of page

 Common Mistakes Without Landscape Design Plans

-Starting hardscaping before grading gets fixed is the biggest mistake we see.
+Starting hardscaping before grading gets fixed is one of the biggest mistakes we see.
 Someone builds a beautiful patio on poorly graded land.
 Water pools against the foundation during the first rain.
 Now the patio needs to be torn out, the property needs to be regraded, and the patio gets rebuilt.
 Cost doubles or triples compared to planning grade correctly from the start.

 Forgetting to plan irrigation before installing patios and walkways means digging up finished hardscaping to add water lines later.
 Destroys the work you just paid for.
 Planning irrigation routing during the design phase prevents this completely.